 5. Establish your own credit.

-Credit is currency: if you want to buy a car or buy a residence, you’ll need a credit history to do that.
-If you’re not in control of the current financial situation—i.e. you use but didn’t open any of the accounts—you’re an authorized signer.
-This means you will get credit history reporting into your credit report, but as soon as you get taken off the account, that will stop.
+If you’re not in control of the current financial situation—i.e., you used but didn’t open any of the marital accounts—you’re an authorized signer.
+This means you have some credit history on your credit report, but as soon as you’re removed from the account, that will stop.

-6. When you complete California form FL-150: be careful about the details you’re including.
+6. When you complete California form FL-150, be careful about the details.

-A few areas you’ll want to give thoughtful consideration to include:
+A few areas to give thoughtful consideration to include the following:

-- Health Insurance: If you’re coming off your spouse’s health insurance, what will COBRA cost?
+- Health insurance: If you’re coming off your spouse’s health insurance, what will COBRA cost?
 What will your share of your own employer’s plan cost?
-What will it cost to look at the marketplace?
+What would a Marketplace plan cost?

 - Housing: If you want to stay in the marital home, you could forego other assets.
 Debt division doesn’t have to be completely equitable in terms of financial distributions.
-Gather data, such as fair market value of the home, and think about whether you may want to forego other assets in favor of keeping this asset.
+Gather data, such as the fair market value of the home.
+Think about whether you’d want to forego other assets in favor of keeping the home.

-- Small Businesses: When it comes to small business ownership, there is a community property interest in that asset even if your ex is not involved in day-to-day activity.
-It’s worth looking closely at the true value of a small business, preferably with the help of a forensic accountant.
+- Small businesses: When it comes to small business ownership, there is a community property interest in that asset.
+This is true even if your ex is not involved in day-to-day business activity.
+Look closely at the true value of a small business, preferably with the help of a forensic accountant.

 7. Remember: Just because you’ve disclosed something doesn’t mean it’s community property.